MohammedShetaya/AR_Video_Streaming/README.md

 This script is responsible for handling the singlaing messages.

 #### `ARCameraSender`:
 This script extends from Unity.RenderStreaming.VideoStreamSender class.
 It is responsible for sending the video stream as a `RenderTexture`.
+This script should be attached to the arCamera object.

 #### `CameraTextureMixer`:
-This script is responsible for creating a copy from the Rendered image from the camera and print this image to a `RenderTexture` which will be used in the `ARCameraSender` script.
+This script is responsible for creating a copy from the Rendered image from the camera and print this image to a `RenderTexture` which will be used in the `ARCameraSender` script.This script should be attached to the arCamera object.

 #### `WSClient`
 This script is sample script that holds all the logic for sending and receiving a messages between the Unity client and the Web Server.